marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

       A Power State is a condition or mode of a device that broadly characterizes its capabilities, power consumption, and
       responsiveness to input [IEEE-1621].

-# High-level Differences with RFC6988

-   The following section will delve into the specific details but from a high level point of view, the differences between this document and the RFC6988 are:

-      - new definition for "Energy Efficiency Management"

-      - a focus towards YANG, and not any longer on MIB modules

-      - as a consequence from the previous point, the ENTITY-MIB v4 (RFC6933) is replaced by the Hardware YANG module RFC8348

-      - less focus on the battery management (as batteries haves some self-optimization features these days)

-      - less focus on the Power over Ethernet management

 # General Considerations Related to Energy Management